4/25/2019

 speaker

-guys.
+Thanks, guys.
 Sorry about that.
 Good morning.
-Tom, you mentioned an era of rapid technological change.
+Tom, you had mentioned an era of rapid technological change.
 Maybe for both of you, can you talk about the earnings algorithm in that sort of era where we're seeing, obviously, this almost tradeoff between growth and margin, which has maybe reversed in a couple years?
-And then also you mentioned that customers in that era want more integrated solutions.
-So how do they balance that desire for integration with them wanting more open architectures and maintaining competition?
-Perhaps in that answer you can also address the LTAMs competition.
+And then also you mentioned that customers in that era want more integrated solutions, but how do they balance that desire for integration with them wanting more open architectures and maintaining competition?
+Perhaps in that answer you can also address the LTAMS competition.
 Thank you.

 speaker